acmutd/engineering-info/onboarding.md

 ### Summer 2020

 Over the course of Summer 2020, we will build these projects from start to completion.
-The goal is to make them available to full use by the acm community by the Fall Kickoff event.
+The goal is to make them available to full use by the _ACM_ community by the Fall Kickoff event.
 Keeping to the timeline present in the development proposals is important and we will ensure that your success in these projects is a priority.
 While it is still early, I encourage thinking about how best to improve adoption of our projects by the community once it has reached completion.

 ### Timeline

-Since we are remote and unable to meet in-person it is very important to adhere to a timeline and have checkpoints along the way to ensure progress.
-For this summer, most of yout time and energy can be devoted towards your personal projects with minimal overhead due to the lack of frequent ACM events.
+Since we are remote and unable to meet in-person, it is very important to adhere to a timeline and have checkpoints along the way to ensure progress.
+For this summer, most of yout time and energy can be devoted towards your personal projects with minimal overhead due to the lack of frequent _ACM_ events.
 Below is additional information on when the checkpoints are and how to submit progress markers.

 ##### Checkpoints